icon

 General Assistant Salary and Outlook

 The Bureau of Labor Statistics (BLS) reports that the median earning for general assistants is $37,230 per year; top earners make upwards of $62,230 per year, while the lowest earners make $22,930 per year.
 Full-time general assistants are usually eligible for company benefits, including health insurance and vacation and sick time.
 The BLS reports a negative job outlook for general assistants over the next 10 years.
-General assistants may experience a decline of as much as seven percent as advancements in technology allow many of these general clerical duties to be automated.
+General assistants may experience a decline of as much as seven percent as advancements in technology allow many of these general to be automated.

 Helpful Resources